Developing a Public Narrative for Change

 In this interactive training, learn how to tell the public narrative stories of self, us, and now to make our campaigns for change powerful and effective.

-Matt Wilson is the Executive Director of MASSCreative, the statewide advocacy voice for Massachusetts’ arts, cultural, and creative community.
+Matt Wilson is the former Executive Director of MASSCreative, the statewide advocacy voice for Massachusetts’ arts, cultural, and creative community.
 Since its founding in 2012, MASSCreative has grown to more than 400 organizational members with 25,000 individuals taking part in public education and advocacy actions.

 Since 2013, MASSCreative’s campaigns have helped increase operational and capital investment into the Commonwealth’s arts and cultural community by 80%.
 Its advocacy work with the Arts for All Coalition help implement state policies to increase access and participation to quality arts education.
 MASSCreative has coordinated more than 35 nonpartisan Create the Vote campaigns to help inject the issues of arts and culture into mayoral, gubernatorial and state legislative races across the Commonwealth.